djndl1/CSNotes/corejava1.md

 - Do not micromanage exceptions. `try`-block should not be used at a micro-level, i.e. statement-level.

 - Make good use of the exception hierarchy.
-Don’t just throw a RuntimeException.
+Don’t just throw a `RuntimeException`.
 Find an appropriate subclass or create your own.
-Don’t just catch Throwable.
+Don’t just catch `Throwable`.
 It makes your code hard to read and maintain.
 Respect the difference between checked and unchecked exceptions.
 Do not hesitate to turn an exception into another exception that is more appropriate.

 - Do not squelch exceptions.